Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 Update: 9:46AM Tuesday: Props to the RUC model!
 The line of storms in northeast Kentucky and southeast Ohio is really making a push southeastward now, and should arrive in Charleston sometime around noon.
 The drawback is that the line is weakening as it leaves the forcing support of the front.
 While it looks certain the line will arrive here, whether or not it will have any lightning left when it does is questionable.

 8:38AM Tuesday: I know every storm photographer in the world (literally) knows about this - but we've got our first high risk of the year.
 The squall line already in Kentucky is going to limit tornado potential anywhere that I can realistically get to today.
 It turns out the best chances today are in Arkansas, western TN and northwestern MS - way beyond my out-of-season travel range.
 Based on radar trends, it looks like the RUC model may very well be correct about its earlier forecast of the line of storms moving into the Charleston area today, with some severe weather possible.
 That's more than enough to keep me in town and give me something interesting to cover.
 I'll be posting updates throughout the day, so stay tuned.

 SPC severe storm risk for Wednesday

 SPC tornado risk for Wednesday

-One of the remarkable things about this event to me is how many storm observers are actually going after this one!
+One of the remarkable things about this event to me is how many storm photographers are actually going after this one!
 I think this may end up being the 'most covered' out-of-season, out-of-the-Plains event in history.
 I've read forum and blog posts of storm photographers coming down from as far away as South Dakota, Colorado and northern Illinois to try for this setup.
 For decades, storm photography has been classically defined as a hobby done in the Great Plains 'tornado alley' from April to June - but more and more storm photographers are waking up to the fact that good storms also happen year-round in other parts of the USA.